JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 * `map_pool`: array of strings
 * `pickmode`: (string) `agree`, `bo1` or `bo1random`
 * `matchend`: (string) `kick`, `quit` or `none`
+* `rcon_bootstrap`: array of strings (can be an empty array), rcon commands will be executed once after the rcon connection is established

 # REPORTS
 The tool will report events to the url (given in the init data):